y-link-dmx/Authenticated-Lighting-Network-Protocol/docs/control_plane.md

 - Exponential backoff is REQUIRED
 - Control envelopes MUST be cryptographically authenticated

+> Only the Rust SDK currently runs the complete control channel.
+TypeScript/Python packages only provide bindings/data shapes; they do not execute the control lifecycle or verify MACs.

 ## Acknowledge payloads

 - Acknowledgements now optionally carry a CBOR `payload` field that contains structured reply data.
 Senders must MAC-cover `ok`, `detail`, and `payload`, and receivers should verify the MAC before parsing.